How to Treat Pectus Excavatum with Swimming

 As you can see, the backstroke also works the body as a whole.

-That makes it an awesome supplemental stroke you should add into your swimming sessions, in the journey of repairing pectus excavatum.
+That makes it an excellent supplemental stroke you should add into your swimming sessions.

 You will also increase body awareness in the pool.